khalyomede/browser-worker/api.md

 **parameters**

-- route (String|RegExp): The route or the regular expression representing the routes to catch.
+- route {String|RegExp}: The route or the regular expression representing the routes to catch.

 **returns** BrowserWorker

+**throws**

+- {TypeError} If the route is not a string or a regular expression.
+- {Error} If the route is an empty string.

 **examples**